-- (1) IN GENERAL.-The control of funds provided under this part, and title to materials, equipment, and property purchased with such funds, shall be in a public agency, and a public agency shall administer such funds, materials, equipment, and property. - (2) PROVISION OF SERVICES.- - (A) PROVIDER.-The provision of services under this section shall be provided- - (i) by employees of a public agency; or - (ii) through contract by such public agency with an individual, association, agency, or organization. - (B) REQUIREMENT.-In the provision of such services, such employee, individual, association, agency, or organization shall be independent of such private school and of any religious organization, and such employment or contract shall be under the control and supervision of such public agency. - (e) STANDARDS FOR A BYPASS.-If a local educational agency is prohibited by law from providing for the participation in programs on an equitable basis of eligible children enrolled in private elementary schools and secondary schools, or if the Secretary determines that a local educational agency has substantially failed or is unwilling, to provide for such participation, as required by this section, the Secretary shall- - (1) waive the requirements of this section for such local educational agency; - (2) arrange for the provision of services to such children through arrangements that shall be subject to the requirements of this section and sections 8503 and
+- (1) IN GENERAL-The control of funds provided under this part, and title to materials, equipment, and property purchased with such funds, shall be in a public agency, and a public agency shall administer such funds, materials, equipment, and property. - (2) PROVISION OF SERVICES- - (A) PROVIDER.-The provision of services under this section shall be provided- - (i) by employees of a public agency; or - (ii) through contract by such public agency with an individual, association, agency, or organization. - (B) REQUIREMENT.-In the provision of such services, such employee, individual, association, agency, or organization shall be independent of such private school and of any religious organization, and such employment or contract shall be under the control and supervision of such public agency. - (e) STANDARDS FOR A BYPASS.-If a local educational agency is prohibited by law from providing for the participation in programs on an equitable basis of eligible children enrolled in private elementary schools and secondary schools, or if the Secretary determines that a local educational agency has substantially failed or is unwilling, to provide for such participation, as required by this section, the Secretary shall- - (1) waive the requirements of this section for such local educational agency; - (2) arrange for the provision of services to such children through arrangements that shall be subject to the requirements of this section and sections 8503 and 8504; and - (3) in making the determination under this subsection, consider one or more factors, including the quality, size, scope, and location of the program and the opportunity of eligible children to participate.

-8504; and

-(3) in making the determination under this subsection, consider one or more factors, including the quality, size, scope, and location of the program and the opportunity of eligible children to participate.

-Participating private schools and services: COMPLETE INFORMATION IN ATTACHMENT 6 A regarding the names of participating private schools and the number of private school students that will benefit from the Title I, Part A services.
+ATTACHMENT 6 A regarding the names of participating private schools and the number of private school students that will benefit from the Title I, Part A services.
 Refer to the Title I Services to Eligible Private School Children Non-Regulatory Guidance, October 17, 2003.
-Non-Regulatory Guidance: Fiscal Changes and Equitable Services Requirements Under the Elementary and Secondary Education Act of 1965 (ESEA), as Amended By The Every Student Succeeds Act (ESSA), November 21, 2016 nentary and Secondary Education Act of 1965 (ESEA), as Amended By The Every Student seeds Act (ESSA), November 21, 2016 1.
-DESCRIBE the LEA's process for: □ inviting private schools to participate in the Title I, Part A program; □ reaching agreement on how to provide equitable and effective programs for eligible private school children; and □ transmitting the results of such agreement to the State Ombudsman.
+Non-Regulatory Guidance: Fiscal Changes and Equitable Services Requirements Under the Elementary and Secondary Education Act of 1965 (ESEA), as Amended By The Every Student Succeeds Act (ESSA), November 21, 2016 1.
+DESCRIBE the LEA's process for: ☐ Inviting private schools to participate in the Title I, Part A program; ☐ Reaching agreement on how to provide equitable and effective programs for eligible private school children; and ☐ Transmitting the results of such agreement to the State Ombudsman.
 2. DESCRIBE the LEA's process of ongoing consultation with private school officials to provide equitable participation to students in private schools.
 Include how the LEA ensures that services to private school students start at the beginning of the school year.
 3. DESCRIBE the LEA's process for ensuring that teachers and families of the children participate, on an equitable basis, in services and activities developed pursuant to section 1116.
 4. DESCRIBE the LEA's dispute resolution process for resolving disagreements with private schools participating in the Title I, Part A program prior to escalation to the State Ombudsman.

-DELIVERY OF SERVICES

-private school students.

-6. Will LEA staff provide the services directly to the eligible private school students? □ Yes □ No If yes, when will services begin?
-7. Will the LEA enter into a formal agreement (MOUs) with other LEA(s) to provide services to private school students?
+5. DESCRIBE the LEA's process to supervise and evaluate the Title I program serving private school students.
+DELIVERY OF SERVICES 6.
+Will LEA staff provide the services directly to the eligible private school students? \square Yes \square No If yes, when will services begin?
+7. Will the LEA enter into a formal agreement (MOUs) with other LEA(s) to provide services to private school students? \square Yes \square No If yes, identify the LEA(s) involved and the date the services will begin.
+8. Will the LEA enter into a third party contract to provide services to eligible private school students? \square Yes \square No